-Check frequently during the first few minutes of operation and then several times during the first 10 hours.
+Check frequently during the first few minutes of operating with a new belt and then several times during the first 10 hours.

 The belt normally seats itself during the first 10 hours of operation and can be checked weekly after that.